Course Review: Economics of Money and Banking

 If you want to understand more about the behind-the-scenes of modern banking or want a basic introduction into money theory and finance, then I strongly recommend taking this course.
 It is one of the best courses that I have taken on Coursera!

-I am a computer science PhD student and Chinese learner.
+I am a freelance machine learning engineer and avid Chinese learner.